Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 We determine if a child needs two-phase treatment by carefully examining their teeth, jaw, and overall facial structure.
 Dr. Moheban may take X-rays, photos, and impressions of the teeth.
 This helps him get a clear picture of how the teeth are growing and if the jaw is developing properly.

-If we notice severe crowding, an overbite, underbite, or a jaw that isn’t growing correctly, we might recommend two-phase treatment.
+We might recommend two-phase treatment if we notice severe crowding, an overbite, underbite, or a jaw that isn’t growing correctly.
 The first phase helps guide the jaw and teeth as they grow, while the second phase straightens the teeth and improves the bite.
-The goal is to fix issues early to avoid more serious problems later.
+Our goal is to fix issues early to avoid more serious problems later.

 How long does each phase of treatment typically last?

-The length of each phase of the two phase orthodontic treatment in our Worcester office can vary based on your child’s needs.
+The length of each phase of the two-phase orthodontic treatment in our Worcester office can vary based on your child’s needs.
 Phase one lasts 6 to 12 months.
-It focuses on guiding the growth of the jaw and creating space for permanent teeth.
+It guides the jaw’s growth and creates space for permanent teeth.

 After phase one, we monitor your child’s dental growth without active treatment.
 This period can last several months to a few years.
 Phase two typically lasts 12 to 24 months.
 It involves braces or other appliances to straighten the teeth and improve the bite.